Common Reasons for ABR Testing

 Some of the common reasons for ABR testing include:

-- Delayed speech or language development
+- Speech or language delay

 - Parental or caregiver concern

-During an ABR Test
+During an ABR test

 An audiologist, a professional who specializes in the diagnosis and management of hearing and balance disorders, performs the test.